WATCHMAN™ Device for AFib Treatment

 Those with AFib not caused by heart valve problems who would like to explore an alternative to blood thinners may be eligible for WATCHMAN.
 If you have a history of bleeding along with your AFib, or if your lifestyle puts you at risk for bleeding, discuss the procedure with your doctor.

-We most likely won’t recommend WATCHMAN to you if:
+We most likely won’t recommend the WATCHMAN device to you if:

 - You can’t take warfarin, aspirin or clopidogrel.